FIWARE-Ops/marinera/documentation/GETTING_STARTED.md

 By default each application is deployed with a sane set of default values that have been tested to work in most cases.
 But this does not mean they are the right fit for a production ready deployment.
 Please verify each application potential values (as all of them are Helm charts).
 You can either directly change the `values.yaml` of individual apps, or use the `values:` property directly in the app definition list in `fiware-platform/values.yaml` to override and/or set default values.
+Also, some applications have `values-secured.yaml` and `values-unsecured.yaml` files to secret management.
+If you are not using secrets (next step), you can change the passwords in the `values-unsecured.yaml` file and the apps will use that file merged with the `values.yaml` file.

 ### 3. Decide if you want to use Sealed Secrets

-By default, all passwords needed for the deployment are in plain text in the `values.yaml` file of each component.
-If you want to keep those secrets safe follow this [documentation](./SECRETS.md) and then continue from this point onward.
+By default, all passwords needed for the deployment are in plain text in the Values files of each component.
+If you want to keep those secrets safe, follow this [documentation](./SECRETS.md) and then continue from this point onward.

 ### 4. Set the repo url in the values.yaml